Roman Holiday: Reception and accolades

+Critical response

 The film opened the 14th Venice International Film Festival on August 20, 1953.
 It opened at Radio City Music Hall in New York City on August 27, 1953, grossing $165,000 in its first week.
 The film also opened the same week in two theatres in Portland, Oregon, on a double bill with Murder Without Tears, grossing $14,000.

 The film received critical acclaim from reviewers of its initial release.
 Milton Luban of The Hollywood Reporter said the movie "proves a charming, laugh-provoking affair that often explodes into hilarity... it has a delightful screenplay that sparkles with wit and outrageous humor that at times comes close to slapstick" and that the "cinematographers do a fine job of incorporating Roman landmarks into the storyline".
 The New York Times observed that it was "a natural, tender and amusing yarn" with "laughs that leave the spirits soaring".

 Roman Holiday was the second most popular film at the US box office during September 1953 behind From Here to Eternity, grossing almost $1 million.
 It earned an estimated $3 million at the United States and Canadian box office during its first few months of release, and a total of $5 million.
 While the domestic box office disappointed Paramount, it was very successful elsewhere, including the UK, where the film benefited from both the current romance between Princess Margaret and commoner Peter Townsend—"No film studio could have bought such publicity", Alexander Walker wrote—and a fad for Italian culture.
 It earned around $12 million in the overseas market.